m-haraki/michi-shio/README.md

-This project is sample-app desu
+This project is sample-app master